philipabbey/fpga/VHDL/README.md

 A library of testing functions with which to build test benches for VHDL projects.
 This is required to be compiled before using any other VHDL sources in this repository.

+## Packages

+### Themes:
+ * Libraries

+### Description
+Simple examples of working with VHDL-2008 packages.
+How close to inheritance-lie properties do  the new VHDL features get us?
+Protected types are class-like but how close?

 ## Polynomial

 ### Themes: